mlab-upenn/gokart-v2/README.md

-# UPenn GoKart v2 ROS 2 Sample Workspace
+# UPenn GoKart v2 ROS 2 Workspace

 A ROS 2 Workspace with the [UPenn GoKart Simulator][gokart-simulation].